rsyslog/rsyslog/source/configuration/modules/imtcp.rst

 -  module always binds to all interfaces
 -  can not be loaded together with `imgssapi <imgssapi.html>`_ (which includes the functionality of imtcp)
+-  increasing MaxSessions and MaxListeners doesn't change MaxOpenFiles, consider increasing this global configuration parameter too (on Linux check the actual value for running process by in /proc/PID/limits; default limit on Linux is 1024)

 Example
 -------